juice-shop/pwning-juice-shop/part2/broken-access-control.md

   might have.
 * Alternatively, you can try to find a reference or clue within the parts of the application that are _not usually visible_ in the browser
-* It is probably just slightly harder to find than the score board link
+* It is probably just slightly harder to find and gain access to than the score board link
+* There is some access control in place, but there are at least three ways to bypass it.

 ### View another user's shopping basket